-The financial report is a general purpose financial report that has been prepared in accordance with Australian Accounting Standards, Australian Accounting Interpretations, and other authoritative pronouncements of the Australian Accounting Standards Board, Australian Charities and Not-for-profits Commission Act 2012 and the Australian Council for International Development (ACFID) Code of Conduct.
-For further information of the Code of Conduct, please refer to the ACFID Code of Conduct Guidance available at www.acfid.asn.au.
+These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB'), the Australian Charities and Not-for-profits Commission Act 2012 and the Australian Council for International Development (ACFID) Code of Conduct and the Corporations Act 2001, as appropriate for not-for profit oriented entities.
+These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').

+For further information of the ACFID Code of Conduct, please refer to the ACFID Code of Conduct Guidance available at www.acfid.asn.au.
 Caritas Australia is a not-for-profit entity for the purpose of preparing the financial statements.